-Was I really talking about a UFO at Safari Village?
-Yes, I was.
-That spacecraft and the accompanying aliens are part of Flight of Fear, Kings Dominion’s indoor coaster.
-The queue looks quite short, so we decide to ride it right away.
-Unfortunately, that wasn’t our best idea, as operations are painfully slow here.
-During our wait, I get the impression that there’s only one train running, but that’s not true.
-Staff just seem to prefer gossiping to doing their job.
-And at the time they actually start checking restraints, everything is carried out in slow motion.
-So that’s why a short line takes 45 minutes to get through… After putting my patience to the test so badly, I really hope for a great roller coaster.
-But that’s not the case: Flight of Fear turns out to be rather rough, it mainly consists of pointless curves and there’s not the slightest bit of theming during the ride.
+Flight of Fear is Kings Dominion’s space-themed indoor coaster.
+Operations were horrible, so we waited almost an hour, despite the short line.
+After putting my patience to the test so badly, I really hoped for a great roller coaster.
+However, I left disappointed: Flight of Fear turned out to be rather rough, it mainly consists of pointless curves and there’s not the slightest bit of theming during the ride.
 So please just skip this coaster if you don’t necessarily need the credit.

-Steven is hungry, Nick is very hungry and I’m hungry as well.
-That’s why we should actually be looking for a snack, but we’re not.
-There’s hardly any queue at Intimidator 305, so we postpone our lunch to a later time.
-Intimidator 305 is an enormous giga coaster and it’s a major reason to visit Kings Dominion for many coaster enthusiasts.
-The lift hill is 93 meters high, there are 1.500 meters of track and trains reach top speeds of 145 km/h.
+Kings Dominion has put itself on the international map in 2010, when Intimidator 305 opened.
+This is an enormous giga coaster and it’s the main reason to visit Kings Dominion for many coaster enthusiasts.
+The lift hill is 93 metres tall, there are 1,500 metres of tracks and trains reach top speeds of 145 km/h.
 In short: this red giant is serious business.
 During its opening year, some of the business were actually a little too serious.
-Intimidator 305 even had to be rebuilt to lower the amount of rider black-outs.
+Intimidator 305 even had to be rebuilt to lower the amount of rider blackouts.
 At first, Kings Dominion installed extra brakes on the first descent.
 Later, they modified the entire first curve to decrease intensity.
-But if you think that Intimidator 305 has become some kind of child friendly roller coaster because of all those modifications, then you’re wrong.
+But if you think that Intimidator 305 has become some kind of child-friendly roller coaster because of all those modifications, then you’re wrong.
 This ride is extremely forceful (yet comfortable) and it definitely woke up the coaster nerd in me.
 Luckily, operations at Intimidator 305 were pretty fast and we were able to re-ride it a few times.

-It’s crazy, but this last hour at Kings Dominion was surprisingly fun.
-However, I didn’t forget that this park gave us some depressing moment.
-These problems can mostly be blamed on the uninterested, work-shy staff and the low capacity.
+If Kings Dominion always performs as poor as we experienced, I would not recommend a visit.
+Most of our annoyances could be blamed on the uninterested, work-shy staff and the low capacity.
 That’s unfortunate, because I was really looking forward to this park.
 It boasts lots of thrilling coasters, spectacular flat rides and a large children’s area.
 You don’t need to visit this park if you’re interested in elaborate decoration, but that’s basically the case at any Cedar Fair park.
-I just don’t see why operations are significantly slower than they are at other Cedar Fair parks.
-We visited both Knott’s Berry Farm and Carowinds during the past few days and both parks performed just well.
-Despite low crowds, coasters at those two parks were operating with the maximum number of trains and staff were working efficiently.
-I really hope that this was just one bad day, but I don’t necessarily want to visit Kings Dominion again anyway.
-Although it offers great rides like Intimidator 305 and Dominator, the park didn’t manage to deliver the carefree day I expect from any amusement park.
+I just don’t see why operations were significantly slower than they are at the sister parks.
+I really hope that this was just one bad day, as Kings Dominion didn’t manage to deliver the carefree day I expect from amusement parks.